atifkhurshid/ivsn-invariance/README.md

 ## Model weights

 IVSN<sub>Gabor</sub> checkpoint is available in Releases (vgg_gist.pth).
+This model was trained on ImageNet with single-channel grayscale images (224 x 224) for 90 epochs with random center crop and horizontal flip augmentations.
+Final top-1 accuracy on ImageNet validation set was 67.67%.

 After cloning the repository, copy the available weights into:

 ```text
 codes/model_weights/